Russia–Turkey relations: Black Sea Grain Initiative

-On 13 September 2024 it was reported that the Turkish vessel was struck by a Russian Kh-22 missile around 23:05 on 11 September while near Romanian waters, in the Exclusive Economic Zone of Romania, 55km from Sfântu Gheorghe, Tulcea, 75km (46 miles) south of Zmiinyi Island, near the mouth of the Danube.
-President Zelenskyy accused Russia of the deed.
-The 26,550-ton cargo of wheat was on its way to Egypt on the vessel which was registered in St. Kitts and Nevis, and owned in Belize.
+On 13 September 2024 it was reported that the Turkish vessel was struck by a Russian Kh-22 missile around 23:05 on 11 September while near Romanian waters, in the exclusive economic zone of Romania, 55 km from Sfântu Gheorghe, Tulcea, 75km (46 miles) south of Zmiinyi Island, near the mouth of the Danube.
+Ukrainian President Volodymyr Zelenskyy accused Russia of the missile attack.
+The 26,550-ton cargo of wheat was on its way to Egypt on the vessel, which was registered in Saint Kitts and Nevis and owned in Belize.
 One report said the vessel was operated by a Turkish firm.
 The origin was Chornomorsk.
 The incident occurred the very night that President Erdogan called in a strongly-worded communiqué for the return of Crimea from the Russian aggressor to Ukraine.
-The Russian side of course disagreed.
+The Russian side, of course, denied Turkish and Ukrainian claims of perpetrating the attack, while rejecting Turkey's calls to cede control over Crimea back to Ukraine.